 Below you'll find all necessary information to flash a NodeMCU firmware binary to ESP8266 or ESP8285.
 Note that this is a reference documentation and not a tutorial with fancy screen shots.
 Turn to your favorite search engine for those.
 Make sure you follow a recent tutorial rather than one that is several months old!

 Keep in mind that the ESP8266 needs to be put into flash mode before you can flash a new firmware!

-A cute Python utility to communicate with the ROM bootloader in Espressif ESP8266.
-It is intended to be a simple, platform independent, open source replacement for XTCOM.
+A Python-based, open source, platform independent, utility to communicate with the ROM bootloader in Espressif ESP8266.

 Supported platforms: OS X, Linux, Windows, anything that runs Python